ctranstrum/chuck/BUILD.md

 ![jst connected](images/jst-connected.jpg)

-### Battery cover
+### LED light guide

-Cut a piece of transparent filament about 1cm in length.
+Cut a piece of transparent filament about 1cm in length for a wireless build or about 2.5 to 3 mm in length for a wired build.
-Ensure that it can be inserted into the battery cover hole.
+Ensure that it can be inserted into the LED light guide hole.
 Tolerances on 3D prints are not always great, so you may need to slightly enlarge the hole, or if the hole is too loose,